 Nearly 70% of Americans take at least one Rx drug, a number that is likely to increase as the U.S. population ages.
 And older patients are among the most likely to have pharmacy access problems

-Researchers at the University of the Sciences in Philadelphia found that 39% of Pennsylvania census tracts are pharmacy deserts for older adults enrolled in state pharmaceutical assistance programs.
+Dr. Pednekar, PhD, and other researchers at the University of the Science found that 39% of Pennsylvania census tracts are pharmacy deserts for older adults enrolled in state pharmaceutical assistance programs.
 Nationwide, at least 2.4 million rural residents are currently without adequate pharmacy access.
 And that is just the rural residents who are easy to count.

 “That number only counts people who live in towns with a population between 500 and 5,000 and do not have a community pharmacy within 10 miles,” Chesler says.
 “We don’t know how many rural residents live in areas with fewer than 500 and more than 5,000 who don’t have a pharmacy within 10 miles.
 And we have no idea of how many people in urban areas don’t have good pharmacy access.”